-James McNeill Whistler (1834-1903), The Doorway, First Venice Set, "Venice: Twelve Etchings,", 1880, plate 29.2 x 20 cm
+James McNeill Whistler (1834-1903), The Doorway, First Venice Set, "Venice: Twelve Etchings,", 1880, plate $29.2 \times 20 \text{ cm}$

 - James Abbott McNeill Whistler (1834-1903), one of the most renowned artists of the 19th century, was one of the great draftsmen and engravers. - Some of you will know of the trial when Whistler sued the art critic John Ruskin for libel.
-Whistler won the case but was awarded damages of one farthing and no costs.
+Whistler won the case but was awarded damages of one farthing (about one tenth of a modern day penny) and no costs.
 This bankrupted him but he was rescued by the Fine Art Society of London which ironically spoke against him at the trial but funded him on a visit to Venice in order to illustrate Ruskin's book The Stones of Venice. - Whistler went to Venice with his girlfriend Maud and shared a dilapidated palazzo with John Singer Sergeant.
 The original planned three-month trip turned into fourteen months but he finished over fifty etchings, several nocturnes, some watercolours, and over 100 pastels-illustrating both the moods of Venice and its fine architectural details as we see here. - Back in London his worked sold well and he joked, "They are not as good as I supposed.
 They are selling!". - This etching belongs to his "First Venice Set" and the doorway is on the Rio de la Fava east of the Rialto.
 Notice the way Whistler has manipulated the tones to create the effect of depth in the water.
 Whistler is one of the great etchers alongside Rembrandt and Durer.

-- The great engravers are the great German printmaker Albrecht Dürer (1471 1528), the highly experimental printmaker Rembrandt van Rijn (1606 1669), the Spanish artist Francisco de Goya y Lucientes (1746 1828) and James Abbott McNeill Whistler (1834-1903). - Etching uses an etching needle to scratch through wax on a metal plate to form the image.
+- The great engravers are the great German printmaker Albrecht Dürer (1471 - 1528), the highly experimental printmaker Rembrandt van Rijn (1606 - 1669), the Spanish artist Francisco de Goya y Lucientes (1746 -1828) and James Abbott McNeill Whistler (1834-1903). - Etching uses an etching needle to scratch through wax on a metal plate to form the image.
 The metal plate is then put in acid (called the mordant) which eats lines into the metal where the wax has been scored.
 The wax is then washed off and ink rolled over the plate.
 The ink is wiped off leaving it in the lines created by the acid so that when a piece of paper is pressed hard against the plate the ink transfers from the lines onto the paper, creating an etching. - Engraving consists in incising lines into a metal plate using a sharp tool called a burin instead of using acid.
 Glass and metals can be engraved with a visible design and deep cuts into a metal plate can be used to produce a print using a similar technique to etching.
 Engraving is a general term that is sometimes used to include etching.
 It is also sometimes called intaglio as opposed to relief printing.
-In relief printing the ink sits on the plate and does not go into the lines. - There are three periods when Whistler focused on etching and engraving: - French Set, as a student in Paris, absorbing the lessons of his Realist contemporaries and the Old Masters; - Thames Set, as an emerging artist in London, forging a name for himself as an etcher; - Venice Sets, and as a well-known artist in Venice, trying to recover fortune and his reputation following the Ruskin trial and his bankruptcy.
+In relief printing the ink sits on the plate and does not go into the lines. - There are three periods when Whistler focused on etching and engraving: - French Set, as a student in Paris, absorbing the lessons of his Realist contemporaries and the